citp/privacy-policy-historical/b/bo/bos/bose.com.md

-**_Bose Mobile Applications and Software._** When you use a Bose mobile application or software, we automatically receive certain information about the mobile phone, tablet, or computer used to access the application or software, including a mobile device identifier, IP address, operating system, version, Internet service provider, browser type, domain name and other similar information, whether and when you update the app and your connected Bose products, date and time of use, and how you use the app, including time spent in different portions of the application, content accessed or downloaded (including stations played, playlists, artists, albums, songs, or podcasts), and list of systems and software applications.
+**Bose Mobile Applications and Software.** When you use a Bose mobile application or software, we automatically receive certain information about the mobile phone, tablet, or computer used to access the application or software, including a mobile device identifier, IP address, operating system, version, Internet service provider, browser type, domain name and other similar information, whether and when you update the app and your connected Bose products, date and time of use, and how you use the app, including time spent in different portions of the application, content accessed or downloaded (including stations played, playlists, artists, albums, songs, or podcasts), and list of systems and software applications.

 **A special note about the Bose Connect Application.** Please note that if you are a user of the Bose Connect Application, you can opt out of the collection of diagnostic and usage data by visiting the Privacy Policy & Settings menu in the Bose Connect Application.

-**_Location Information._** When you use the Services, we and our service providers may automatically collect general location information (e.g., IP address, city/state and or postal code associated with an IP address) from your computer or mobile device.
+**Location Information**.
+When you use the Services, we and our service providers may automatically collect general location information (e.g., IP address, city/state and or postal code associated with an IP address) from your computer or mobile device.
 This information allows us to enable access to content that varies based on a user’s general location (e.g., providing access to local radio stations).

 We will ask your permission before collecting your precise GPS location information.
 In such instances, we will use your precise geo-location information to provide customized services, content, promotional offers and other information that may be of interest to you.
 We may also use this information to enable you to locate a lost or stolen device.
 If you no longer wish for us and our service providers to collect and use GPS location information, you may disable the location features on your device.
 Please see your device manufacturer settings.
 Please note that if you disable such features, you will not be able to access or receive some or all of the services, content, features, and/or products made available via the Services.

-**_Collection of Information Across Bose products, personal devices, and applications.  _**Sometimes, we (or our service providers) may use the information we collect -- for instance, usernames, IP addresses and unique mobile device identifiers -- to locate or try to locate the same unique users across multiple browsers or devices (such as smartphones, tablets, or connected Bose products), or work with providers that do this, in order to better tailor content and features and provide you with a seamless experience across devices.
+**Collection of Information Across Bose Products, Personal Devices, and Applications**.
+Sometimes, we (or our service providers) may use the information we collect — for instance, usernames, IP addresses and unique mobile device identifiers — to locate or try to locate the same unique users across multiple browsers or devices (such as smartphones, tablets, or connected Bose products), or work with providers that do this, in order to better tailor content and features and provide you with a seamless experience across devices.
 If you wish to opt out of cross device tracking for purposes of interest-based advertising, you may do so through your Android or Apple device-based settings.

 ###  3\.
 Information We Collect at Bose Retail Locations

 We use a third-party service provider, RetailNext, to gather mobile and video analytics in Bose retail stores.
 This service provider provides insights about consumers’ behavior in and around Bose retail stores based on the collection of information from consumers’ Wi-Fi® and Bluetooth-enabled devices and from in-store video cameras.
 The information collected is handled by Bose in accordance with this Privacy Policy.
-Information about how RetailNext handles such information can be found in its privacy policy, which can be viewed at [https://retailnext.net/en/privacy-policy](https://retailnext.net/en/privacy-policy/).
-For more information about the data we collect through RetailNext, please [click here](https://web.archive.org/en_us/legal/overlays_legal/retailnext.html).
+Information about how RetailNext handles such information can be found in their [privacy policy](https://retailnext.net/en/privacy-policy).
+More information about the data we collect through [RetailNext](https://web.archive.org/en_us/legal/overlays_legal/retailnext.html).

 At Bose retail locations or third-party retail locations that sell Bose products, you may additionally have the ability to connect your personal devices to Bose digital displays or to otherwise provide information about yourself through such displays.
 If you choose to connect to such displays or provide Bose with information about yourself in this way, the types of information we collect include the type of phone you are using to initiate the connection (e.g., iOS7) and the name you assigned to your phone (if any).

 ###  4\.
-Information We Collect From Social Media and Other Content Platforms
+Information We Collect from Social Media and Other Content Platforms

 If you access the Services through a third-party connection or log-in (e.g., through a social network), you may allow us to have access to and store certain information from your social network profile.
 This includes your name, gender, profile picture, your “likes” and check-ins, and your list of friends, depending on your settings on such services.
 If you do not wish to have this information shared, do not use a social networking connection to access the Services.
 For a description of how social networking sites handle your information, please refer to their privacy policies and terms of use, which may permit you to modify your privacy settings.